 1. It has become a truism that, yes, of course letters have spatial properties and do so to a high degree.
-They are written in one place, and read in another; absence and travel is involved as a letter is sent from one person and place to another person and a different place; and these are often seen as definitional properties of the genre.
-By and large, and making large generalisations, the focus of analytical attention has been on absence between people, on the ‘moment of writing’ and the ‘moment of reading’, and much less on the epistolary movement between.
-Yes, envelopes, stamps, post offices and such are mentioned, but there has been relatively little work on the specificities involved.
-There are, however, some curious and interesting things going in ‘between’, and also concerning what ‘between’ is and the kind of travels that epistolary exchanges might entail, that would repay some closer attention.
+They are written in one place, and read in another; absence and travel is involved because a letter is sent from one person and place, to another person in a different place; and these are often seen as definitional properties of the genre.
+By and large, and making large generalisations, the focus of analytical attention has been on absence between people, on the ‘moment of writing’ and the ‘moment of reading’, and much less on the epistolary movement between these.
+Yes, envelopes, stamps, post offices and such are mentioned in the academic literature, but there has been relatively little work on the ontological specificities involved.
+There are, however, some curious and interesting things going in ‘between’, and also concerning what ‘between’ is and the kind of travels that epistolary exchanges might entail, that would repay closer attention.

 2. Take addresses and the tacit assumption that letters go from one place to another, with both having the stable properties known as ‘an address’ that a letter-writer and their addressee live (fairly permanently) or reside (less permanently) at.
-Tell that to David Livingstone, in March 1841 delivering a letter addressed to ‘Mr Allen, Cape Town’; and while he grumbled that Cape Town had 24,000 inhabitants, he still manage to delivere the letter OK (Family Letters vol 1 p.32).
+Tell that to David Livingstone, in March 1841 sending a letter addressed just to ‘Mr Allen, Cape Town’; and while he grumbled that Cape Town had 24,000 inhabitants, it was still delivered OK (Family Letters vol 1 p.32).
 Also, in South Africa as in many other countries, while people came to have addresses with stable properties, their letters in the 1840s were, and in the 2010s still are, sent to a somewhere or something which is ‘de-placed’: a collection point like a harbor-master’s or magistrate’s office, a shop, and latterly Post Office Box Numbers.

-3. Rememberp too the travels that a letter takes, starting with their in-built time travels.
+3. It is also important to remember the travels that letters take, starting with their in-built time travels.
 The ‘moment of writing’ is always separated from the ‘moment of reading’, for time has passed from the occurrence of one to another.
 But.
 But when someone reads a letter, it is always read ‘in the present tense’, either literally or figuratively.
-Opened and read, the reader reads the writer there writing what they write as the reading of it unfolds, and doing so each time a reading takes place, with these times tightly sealed together at the ‘moment of reading’.
+Opened and read, the reader reads the writer as though writing what they write as the reading of it unfolds, and they do so each time a reading takes place, with these times tightly sealed together at the ‘moment of reading’.
 Time has passed AND it is always the moment of writing in the moment of reading.
 Curious, that.

 7. The table below shows something of what Bessie Price’s epistolary ‘between’ consisted of and also the multifarious complications that can exist regarding place and where letters are ‘from’.